corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 created or consumed.

 Certain types of transactions require a list of participants.
 For example, when changing the notary of a state, every participant must approve the transaction.
-They then receive the updated state, and avoid a situation where they can no longer use a state they possess because someone consumed that state during the notary change process.
+They then receive the updated, post-notary-change state.
+This prevents a situation where participants in a transaction end up holding a spent state, because another participant consumed that state while performing a notary change.

 Derive the participants list from the contents of the state.